Guide to Exploring the Charming Walled City of Cartagena

 Dealing with Street Vendors and Performers

-They’ll approach you on the street as well as come up to your table if you’re sitting outside.
+They’ll approach you on the street and come up to your table if you’re sitting outside.
 Honestly, there were times while I was living in Cartagena when I avoided sitting at outdoor tables entirely for this reason.

 I will say though, on our most recent visit to Cartagena in mid-2024, I feel like they were generally not as pushy as before.
 That tracks with recent changes implemented by the new mayor.